nomath4u/radiusnetworks.github.io/_posts/2014-12-19-campaignkit-on-android-wearables.md

         i.putExtra("notificationData", notificationData);
         sendBroadcast(i);

-This type of notification can only be dismissed.
-However, the recent Pebble Beta claims to support Android Wear type notifications.
-As the beta continues surely we will see more information on how to generate that kind of notification on Pebble.
+This type of notification can only be dismissed. ~~However, the recent Pebble Beta claims to support Android Wear type notifications.
+As the beta continues surely we will see more information on how to generate that kind of notification on Pebble.~~ The recent Pebble Beta supports Android Wear style notifications following the same procedure as for the Android Wear device.
+Keep in mind when testing that pebble does not display duplicate messages.
+So everytime you send a test notification to the pebble make sure to change the **ContentText** in order for the notification to actually appear.